GenericMappingTools/gmt/doc_modern/rst/source/gmt2kml.rst

     number of line segments within a file.
 Each point within a line segment will be named after the line segment plus a sequence number.
     Default is simply "Point %d".
-    Alternatively, select one of these options: (1) append **-** to supply individual symbol labels (single word) via the field immediately following the data coordinates, (2) append **+** to supply individual symbol labels as everything to the end of the data record following the data coordinates, (3) append a string that may include %d or a similar integer format to assign unique name IDs for each feature, with the segment number (for lines and polygons) or point number (symbols) appearing where %d is placed, (4) give no arguments to turn symbol labeling off; line segments will still be named.
-Note: if **-N-** is used with **-L** then the label must appear before the extended data columns.
-Also note that options (1) and (2) are not available unless input is an ASCII file.
+    Alternatively, select one of these options: (1) append *col* to supply individual symbol labels as the string formatted from the *col* data column, (2) append **t** to let individual symbol labels be the trailing text of each record (3) append a string that may include %d or a similar integer format to assign unique name IDs for each feature, with the segment number (for lines and polygons) or point number (symbols) appearing where %d is placed, (4) give no arguments to turn symbol labeling off; line segments will still be named.
+Also note that
 .. _-O:

 **-O**